REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 As part of the IdPv3 upgrade, we strongly encourage all IdPs to switch to SAML2 Persitent Name ID.

+> **Note**
-Earlier versions of this manual were instructing when performing an upgrade from a 2.x IdP that was using ComputedIdConnector for eduPersonTargetedID (i.e., not storing the values in a database), to first follow the instructions at [Configuring an 2.x IdP to use StoredID Connector](https://reannz.atlassian.net/wiki/spaces/Tuakiri/pages/3815539873/Configuring+an+2.x+IdP+to+use+StoredID+Connector).
+> Earlier versions of this manual were instructing when performing an upgrade from a 2.x IdP that was using ComputedIdConnector for eduPersonTargetedID (i.e., not storing the values in a database), to first follow the instructions at [Configuring an 2.x IdP to use StoredID Connector](https://reannz.atlassian.net/wiki/spaces/Tuakiri/pages/3815539873/Configuring+an+2.x+IdP+to+use+StoredID+Connector).
+.

-While it is still strongly recommended to store the values in a database, it is no longer deemed necessary to change the configuration of the version 2 IdP, as the version 3 IdP would be producing the same values.
+> While it is still strongly recommended to store the values in a database, it is no longer deemed necessary to change the configuration of the version 2 IdP, as the version 3 IdP would be producing the same values.
+>

-However, if the existing persistent ID values are not stored in a database, it is crucial to use the identical salt value on the old 2.x and the new 3.x IdP.
+> However, if the existing persistent ID values are not stored in a database, it is crucial to use the identical salt value on the old 2.x and the new 3.x IdP.